ROZMDP1LfVM1F054/ikaris.wtf/README.md

 # FAQ & Info

-**What is zynix.cc?**
+**What is Zynix.cc?**

-    > zynix.cc is a private, paid-to-use project which will be opended to the public soon.
+    > Zynix.cc is a private, paid-to-use project which will be opended to the public soon.
-    > zynix.cc is founded by zuvbruv#3308, and scripted by zuvbruv#3308
+    > Zynix.cc is founded by zuvbruv#3308, and scripted by zuvbruv#3308

 # Join the Discord